Nothing Like the Sun (album)

-On release, the album was received favorably by the majority of music critics and in 1989, the album was ranked #90 on Rolling Stone magazine's list of the "100 Best Albums of the Eighties".
+On release, the album was received favourably and in 1989 was ranked No. 90 on Rolling Stone magazine's list of the "100 Best Albums of the Eighties".
 "We'll Be Together", "Be Still My Beating Heart", "Englishman in New York", "Fragile", and "They Dance Alone" were all released as singles.

 It won Best British Album at the 1988 Brit Awards.
 In 1989 the album received three Grammy nominations including Album of the Year while the album's second single ("Be Still My Beating Heart") was nominated for Song of the Year and Best Male Pop Vocal Performance.

+Background and recording

+The album was influenced by two events in Sting's life: first, the death in late 1986 of his mother, which contributed to the sombre tone of several songs; and second, his participation in the Conspiracy of Hope Tour on behalf of Amnesty International, which brought Sting to parts of Latin America that had been ravaged by civil wars, and introduced him to victims of government oppression.
+"They Dance Alone (Cueca Solo)" was inspired by his witnessing of public demonstrations of grief by the wives and daughters of men missing in Chile, tortured and murdered by the military dictatorship of the time, who danced the Cueca (the traditional dance of Chile) by themselves, with photos of their loved ones pinned to their clothes.
+"Be Still My Beating Heart" and "The Lazarus Heart" approach the subjects of life, love and death.
+Elsewhere on the album, "Englishman in New York", in honour of Quentin Crisp, continues the jazz-influenced music more commonly found on Sting's previous album, as does "Sister Moon".

+For this album, the New England Digital Synclavier system was Sting's primary tool for writing, composing and arranging tool.
+He spent three months in New York gathering material for the next album, organising the ideas he had accumulated over the past year into finished songs on the Synclavier before entering the studio.
+The songs were more arranged than before, with the musicians simply layering their parts on top of Sting's Synclavier.
+At AIR Studios in Montserrat, Sting was recording the album with two 32-track digital tape recorders, allowing them to create multiple slave reels with different elements for a song.
+However, he found it difficult having too many options to choose from, and not hearing all the recorded parts until the mixing stage.

 Album title

 The title comes from Shakespeare's Sonnet No. 130 ("My mistress' eyes are nothing like the sun"), which Sting used in the song "Sister Moon".
 He added that his inspiration for this was a close encounter with a drunk, in which Sting quoted the sonnet in response to the drunk's importunate query, "How beautiful is the moon?"